Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 What kind of service mapping is best for your business?

-Service maps show the status of your environment and help troubleshoot performance problems between applications and databases.
+It show the status of your environment and help troubleshoot performance problems between applications and databases.
 The map is color-coded, so you can quickly identify which node is affected by an issue and know where you need to focus your efforts.

 Without these visual representations, it can be difficult for people to understand where they fit into the big picture—and that’s why service maps are so valuable.
 But there are many types of service maps out there; which one should you use?
 Let us find out about different types of service mapping and what works best for your business.